-- 1. Bind the aircraft correctly to activate SAFE Select.
-This will allow the system to be assigned to a switch. - Hold both transmitter sticks to the inside bottom corners and toggle the desired switch 5 times to assign that switch.
-The control surfaces of the aircraft will move, indicating the switch has been selected.
+- 1. Bind the aircraft correctly to activate SAFE select to allow the system to be assigned to a switch. - Hold both transmitter sticks to the inside bottom corners and toggle the desired switch 5 times to assign that switch.
+The control surfaces of the aircraft will move indicating the switch has been selected.